ailrk/canvas-api-ts/README.md

 - User

 ## Note
-The best document is problem the type definition itself.
+The best document is probably the type definition itself.
 Types in `API` namespace are structured follow the [canvas lms api document](https://canvas.instructure.com/doc/api/index.html), more information can be found there.

 ## License
 MIT

+Be really careful about not sharing your token.